 Each semester, students work with their individual faculty mentors in developing reading lists.
 Students read approximately two books a month, focusing their attention on craft analysis.
 Every part of the curriculum is designed to advance the writer in his/her skills and understanding of the writing craft, and toward helping the student with his/her final thesis.

 Upon completion of the program, students will have earned a 60-credit graduate degree, which is considered ''a terminal degree'' in creative writing.
 The Mountainview MFA degree prepares students and qualifies them for applying for college teaching positions.

 *Please note: the below texts are the only required texts for the MFA program.
 Other assigned reading will be determined on an individualized basis, as each MFA student designs a reading list with his or her mentor for each semester he or she is enrolled.
-In addition to the required texts, students typically read two books per month, focusing their attention on craft analysis.
+Students typically read two books per month, including required texts.